boabangf/GNN_RL_gene_trajectory_perturbation/README.md

 peptide–TCR–MHC interactions is learned by IMMUNENET(graph attention model)

-ImmuneNet = “Biological substrate” → encodes the static immune space
+ImmuneNet for binding and recognition (antigen II + CD4)

-PPO = “Controller” → optimizes dynamic immune modulation (cytokine behavior)
+PPO = cytokine behavior(in similar spirit as perturbation or knockout)

 This script will compare three activation modes with model distillation: